 Learn the Skills to Become a User Experience Designer at Noble Desktop

 Noble Desktop hosts classes in myriad subjects, including UX design.
 With the help of their Classes Near Me tool, you can find courses that suit your learning needs and help you take the next step in your journey.
 For immersive, in-depth exposure to design concepts, consider the UX and UI Design Certificate.
 This 132-hour course (available full-time or part-time) breaks down the skills needed to excel as a UX/UI Designer.
 Students will learn how to use tools like Figma to design and create webpages, applications, and other digital platforms.
 In addition, the instructor will guide students through different research methods and explain how to analyze findings.
-Between practical experience through hands-on portfolio projects and case study reviews, students will feel as though they’ve gained a solid ground upon which to further develop their UX/UI design skills.
+Between practical experience through hands-on portfolio projects and case study reviews, students will feel as though they’ve gained a solid foundation upon which to further develop their UX/UI design skills.

 For beginners who want to gain a solid foundation for UX design concepts, Noble Desktop’s UX Design Foundations program lets students explore the UX design field in-depth.
 Over 12 hours of total instruction, students will learn not only about the job role but what the process entails.
-They will explore different research methods, such as user interviews, observations, and heuristics, as well as familiarize themselves with terminology relevant to the field.
+They will explore different research methods such as user interviews, observations, and heuristics, as well as familiarize themselves with terminology relevant to the field.
 This course is an ideal way to prepare yourself for a career in UX or UI design or to gain more insight into the design process as a whole.

 To focus on a specific UX design tool, you can enroll in the Figma Bootcamp.
 In this 12-hour course, students will learn to use Figma, a popular UX application that is specifically geared towards user interface and user experience design.
 Through different projects, students will learn to draft designs before turning them into prototypes.
-They will incorporate vector-based graphics, use different tools for the design process, learn to make animations and work with Team libraries.
+They will incorporate vector-based graphics, use different tools for the design process, learn to make animations, and work with Team libraries.